 - Convinces the reader that your research is an important asset to the scientific community.

 Provide a list of issues and problems related to your research.
 This shows that you were thorough in your prior research and are open to discussion.
 Also, it might help you answer some of the questions during interviews later on.

 Even though you now know how to write a research proposal, it is always a good idea to proofread and give your draft to someone knowledgeable in the field since feedback is extremely valuable.

-Your professors and online professional writing services can be of great help.
+Your professors and online professional thesis writing services can be of great help.
 Proofreading and receiving feedback can help you gain valuable knowledge that will enable you to avoid mistakes in the process of writing a research proposal.